 - More Things to do and See in India

-Best Things to do in Rishikesh for the Adventurer
+20 Best Things to do in Rishikesh, India

-Whitewater rafting is perhaps the most iconic adventure activity in Rishikesh and a unique opportunity to experience the holy river in all its glory.
+Whitewater rafting (river rafting) is perhaps the most iconic adventure activity in Rishikesh and a unique opportunity to experience the holy river in all its glory.

 Since the rafting scene is fairly large in Rishikesh, there are numerous companies and tours advertising whitewater trips.
 You'll also find different routes based on your experience.